hzget/hzget.github.io/notes/english/abstract.md

 when most vivid dreams occur, suggesting that there maybe a link between dreams and this specific area.
 (In this case, it is the limbic system that represents the "emotional brain").

+***Text 4*** :
+The gradual disappearance of Formal English is natural and inevitable during language development.
+Mr. McWhorter is really grieving over the loss of something beautiful more than useful.